wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 the same number of logical tags but a smaller data array for the purpose of resource and power saving).
 As in other deduplication designs, instead of enforcing a one-to-one correspondence between tag and data, it allows multiple tag entries to share the same data entry, thus saving the storage.

+In addition to the address tag, coherence states, and other metadata (e.g., replacement states), tag entries also store the fingerprint value of the address, and two pointers to other tag entries.
+These two pointers form a doubly linked list between tag entries that share the same data entry.